noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 The contents for the nine lighthouse initiatives are currently being developed as a crowdsourcing venture by nearly 100 UPM employees from different countries.

 “We have tried to involve UPM employees from very different backgrounds and with diverse responsibilities to ensure that we get broadscale input for our strategy work.
-We are also getting valuable input from outside our organisation,” Miikki says.
+We are also getting valuable input from outside our organization,” Miikki says.

 “One of the lighthouse initiatives is ”Intelligent Operations”, which focuses on the digitalization of UPM’s factory ecosystems.
 Other lighthouse initiatives have to do with, for example, further enhancing customer service, honing our supply chain, and digital sourcing.
 We also have internal focus areas such as employee experience and people competence,” Miikki remarks.

 You can expect quick results from this team: Tero Miikki estimates that very soon, within months, good visibility will have been achieved in all nine lighthouse initiatives.
-At this point Miikki and his team will roll up their sleeves and start implementing the strategy.
+At this point, Miikki and his team will roll up their sleeves and start implementing the strategy.
 We look forward to seeing the next results from UPM's agile data and digital capability development!

-Listen to the podcast (in Finnish)
+Listen to the Data Insiders podcast on Spotify

 Share on Facebook Tweet Share on LinkedIn